jruels/microservices-k8s/labs/LAB07-Prometheus.md

 Open your browser and navigate to http://127.0.0.1:3000 to access Grafana.

+If you can't access it, check the forwarded ports in VS Code, and if it's not there, add it.

 Login with the credentials from the previous step (default: admin/prom-operator).

 ## Explore Grafana Dashboards